-For example, you want to print hello message 10 times.
-Usually use print statement 10 times.
-To run the same task with multiple times, For loop is introduced in Rust.
+For example, you want to print a hello message 10 times.
+Usually use print statements 10 times.
+To run the same task multiple times, For loop is introduced in Rust.

 It reduces the lines of code and code cleaner.